Director of Labour Market EnforcementClosed

 Olivia Grant MBE

 The Director of Labour Market Enforcement was created by the Immigration Act 2016 as part of the Government’s reforms to strengthen efforts to tackle non-compliance in the labour market.
 The role is now well established, with the post holders having published two full strategies and two annual reports.
-The current Director is the second person to hold this role.
+The most recent interim Director was the second person to hold this role.

 The Director is responsible for producing an annual labour market enforcement strategy, which provides an assessment of the scale and nature of non-compliance in the labour market and sets out, in a single strategy, the strategic direction for the three existing labour market enforcement bodies – the Employment Agency Standards Inspectorate, the Gangmasters and Labour Abuse Authority, and HMRC’s National Minimum Wage Team.